gmickel/CodeWhisper/README.md

 * 🌈 Full language support for all text-based file types
 * 🤖 Interactive mode for granular file selection and template customization
 * ⚡ Optimized for large repositories
-* 🧠 AI-powered task planning and code generation
-* 🔄 Full git integration for version control of AI-generated changes

 ## 📺 Video